-The following software components have been tested to work with Magnolia CMS Enterprise Edition and the Jackrabbit repository.
+The following software components have been tested to work with Magnolia Enterprise Edition and the Jackrabbit repository.

 Linux distributions running kernel 2.6.